timokoesters/conduit/docs/faq.md

 Not really.
 You can reuse the domain of your current server with Conduit, but you will not be able to migrate accounts automatically.
 Rooms that were federated can be re-joined via the other participating servers, however media and the like may be deleted from remote servers after some time, and hence might not be recoverable.

+## How do I make someone an admin?

+Simply invite them to the admin room.
+Once joined, they can administer the server by interacting with the `@conduit:<server_name>` user.